drohal3/drohal3/projects/AQvis.md

 For the demonstration and testing purposes a python script using [asyncio](https://docs.python.org/3/library/asyncio.html) to simulate X devices running and publishing data concurrently was created and used.

 ## Related projects
-- **AQrpi**: Hardware control software for Raspberry Pi.
+- **AQrpi**: (TODO: link) Hardware control software for Raspberry Pi.
 Uses YML config file tha describes used hardware components and based on it reads and calculates measurement data.
 The components usually use I2C, SPI and serial interfaces.
--